Ajay92146/projectbd/DONATION_TRACKING.md

 - Donations are stored in MongoDB using the UserDonation model
 - The `/api/donors/apply` endpoint handles donation submissions
 - Authentication is required to link donations to user profiles
+- Proper ObjectId conversion is used to match user IDs

 ### Frontend (JavaScript)
-- The donation form is handled by `frontend/js/forms.js`
+- The donation form is handled by `frontend/js/donate-page.js` (primary handler)
+- `frontend/js/forms.js` handles other forms but avoids conflicts with donate-page.js
 - Profile display is managed by `frontend/profile.js`
 - Success messages explain the approval process to users

+### Form Handler Conflict Resolution
+To prevent conflicts between multiple form handlers:
+- `forms.js` checks if `donate-page.js` is present before setting up handlers
+- If `donate-page.js` is handling the donor application form, `forms.js` skips duplicate handlers
+- Only one script handles form submission at a time

 ## User Experience Guidelines